nojsja/electron-re/README.md

   recommend to use it when you want to send data from main/service to a renderer window */
 MessageChannel.sendTo('windowId/webContentsId', channel, params);
-/* listen a channel, same as ipcMain.on/ipcRenderer.on */
+/* listen a channel and return unlisten function, probably same as ipcMain.on/ipcRenderer.on */ const removeOnListener = MessageChannel.on(channel, func);
-MessageChannel.on(channel, func);
-/* listen a channel once, same as ipcMain.once/ipcRenderer.once */
+/* listen a channel once and return unlisten function, probably same as ipcMain.once/ipcRenderer.once */ const removeOnceListener = MessageChannel.once(channel, func);
-MessageChannel.once(channel, func);

 ```